An aerial view of a woman running

 Progressive Heart Rate

-Another great workout that's similar in approach, but different in execution is progressive heart rate where you progressively increase heart rate instead of pace.
+Another workout that's similar in approach, but different in execution is progressive heart rate where you progressively increase heart rate instead of pace.

 Tips